eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 ### Syntax Highlighting

-Plugin provides semantic highlighting for statements.
-It colors labels, instructions, operands, remarks and variables differently.
-It distinguishes whether instruction can have operands and highlights a statement accordingly.
-If code is skipped by branching AIF or AGO it will not be colored at all.
+The Assembler Language Support extension provides semantic highlighting for statements with different colours for labels, instructions, operands, remarks and variables.
+Statements containing instructions that can have operands are highlighted.
+Code that is skipped by branching AIF or AGO is not colored.

 ### Autocomplete